Long Island Birth Injury Lawyer

 For the courts to hear your birth injury claim in New York, you must file within the deadline.
 The deadline for filing, or “statute of limitations,” differs state by state.
 In New York State, injured parties have two years and six months from the date of the injury to file for most medical malpractice claims.
 If the infant dies because of the act of negligence, the filing parties have two years from the date of the baby’s death to file.
 Speak to a Long Island birth injury attorney as soon as possible after a birth injury to avoid missing the statute of limitations.
 Otherwise, you risk the courts refusing to hear your claim

-Damages Available for a Birth Injury
+What Types of Damages are Available for a Birth Injury?

 While each birth injury claim is different, there are certain types of damages available across the board in these cases.
 In New York, plaintiffs may be eligible for general, special, or punitive damages if the courts find a party responsible for causing the infant’s injuries: